 AW2 Advocates must check and report any changes of their Soldiers or Veterans that affect their eligibility to remain in the AW2 Program.

 Soldiers and Veterans who meet AW2 eligibility requirements and are not currently enrolled in AW2 should contact the AW2 Call Center for assistance:AW2 Call Center

 No. To be eligible for AW2, a wounded Soldier or Veteran has to meet the Eligibility Requirements for inclusion in the program.
 Please refer to Eligibility Requirements for AW2 entry criteria.

 No, unless you meet the Army rating requirements for AW2.
 A Veterans Administration (VA) disability rating is different from the Army Physical Disability Agency (PDA) rating.
 AW2 eligibility determination is based on the Army rating and the Army rates for fitness, while the VA rates for service connection.

 Your AW2 Advocate is your first point of contact for all pay and financial questions.
-They can assist you in working with the appropriate Army, Department of Defense, and Veterans Affairs program.
+They can assist you in working with the appropriate Army, Department of Defense and Veterans Affairs programs.
 Download the fact sheet to learn more about how the AW2 can assist you with pay and benefits.